gtdu/BroskiesPortal/README.md

 This central platform serves as the login and permission management center that all of these small "micro applications" can tap into.

+__PLEASE NOTE:__ This was designed to authenticate users using Slack.
+We generally recommend that the Slack administrator also administer this application.
+Once you've added a user to the Slack workspace, also add them to this application using their Slack User ID.

 ## Adding New Modules
 To add a new module, you must first navigate to the `Manage Modules` tab with a `Administrator` account.
 From here, you will generate an API key for that module.
 Now, all a sub-application needs to do is make an API call to `https://YOUR_URL.com/api/` with a POST request for `api_key` (which you just generated) and `session_token`.